 3. Stronger Pelvic Floor Muscles:

-During orgasm the uterus 'lifts' off of the pelvic floor, increasing the tension in the area while your heart rate and respiration increases.
-This not only increases future sexual satisfaction, but spells good things for the future in terms of recovery from childbirth and bladder control in old age.
+During orgasm the uterus 'lifts' off of the pelvic floor, increasing the tension in the area while your heart rate and respiration increase.
+This not only increases future sexual satisfaction but spells good things for the future in terms of recovery from childbirth and bladder control in old age.

 Masturbation can help to relieve symptoms of insomnia, but more importantly, improve quality of sleep in the long run thanks to its psychological and emotional benefits!

 In emotional and mental terms the benefits are just as wide-spread and tantalising.
 Effective masturbation can contribute to stable moods, an improved self-image, and generally raised levels happiness due to an improved relationship with your body, and greater sexual satisfaction in your personal relationships, too.
 After all, knowing what you like can only help you to inform your partner (of course, you need to communicate what you learn to your partner, but that's a discussion for another day).

 So, with all that in mind, how do you do the solo tango with any degree of skill?
 I have a few tips that might help you there.

 Getting Off Good